mohamedrilwan-dev/AndroidProjects/README.md

 # University Programs Finder
-Using this app user can be able see university programs based on study level such asc Undergraduate,Graduate and Diploma.
+Using this app user can be able see university offering programs based on choosing study level such asc Undergraduate,Graduate and Diploma.

 # Application Screenshots